Anti-Corruption Awareness, Compliance & Education

 Commitment – The CEO and Board of Directors are regularly briefed on Raytheon’s anti-corruption matters.
 Additionally, senior leadership participate in anti-corruption assessments on a quarterly basis.

-Code of Conduct and Compliance Policies – Raytheon’s Anti-Corruption and Code of Conduct are made available to all new hires of the company and available in 16 languages.
+Code of Conduct and Compliance Policies – Raytheon’s Anti-Corruption policy and Code of Conduct are made available to all employees of the company and available in multiple languages.

 Oversight, Autonomy, and Resources – The Anti-Corruption compliance organization sits under the purview of the CEO, General Counsel, and Chief Ethics and Compliance Officer.
 Significant investments have been made in personnel and technology to enhance Raytheon’s compliance activities.

-Risk-Based Compliance – The allocation or personnel, resources, and compliance activities are allocated using a risk-based approach that considers a variety of factors.
+Risk-Based Compliance – Personnel, resources, and compliance activities are allocated using a risk-based approach that considers a variety of factors.

 Continuous Training and Advice – Raytheon personnel with high-risk positions are provided enhanced multimedia and in-person training by subject matter experts within the company.
 Raytheon’s Anti-Corruption group has dedicated personnel that provide advice across the enterprise.